colts70/The-Sematic-Stack/README.md

 Efficiency: AI models use fewer "tokens" to understand your site, making your content more likely to be cited in AI search results.

-🚀 Why HESS / DFH Is the Strongest SEO advantage possible HESS / DFH does not compete with traditional SEO.
-It supersedes its weakest assumption:

-Search engines must infer what a domain represents.

-HESS / DFH replaces inference with deterministic declaration.

-The Shift Old SEO Model DFH Model Page-level signals Topic-level identity Inference-based Declared meaning Heuristics & guesswork Deterministic anchors Post-hoc canonicalization Canonicalization at the root Ambiguous entities One authoritative entity Search engines no longer ask: “What is this site about?”
-They are told — once, cleanly, at the first hop.

 🔑 Topic-Level Authority (The Missing SEO Primitive) Traditional SEO ranks documents.
 HESS / DFH establishes domains as topics.